sparanoid/almace-scaffolding/_app/_posts/note/2014-05-01-custom-color-scheme.md

 scheme-bg: "#00ebff"
 ---

 This is an example how to change your post color scheme for specific posts.
-You can simply add the folloing variables to your post [front-matter field](http://jekyllrb.com/docs/frontmatter/):
+You can simply add the following variables to your post [front-matter field](http://jekyllrb.com/docs/frontmatter/):

 ```
 scheme-text: "#0029ff"